Can't see images? Try the web version of this email.

 THE VILLAGE STAR-REVUE At this point, it's a monthly print newspaper distributed free of charge in the finest apartment buildings, supermarkets, pizza shops, theaters and local shops in both the East and West Village.
 Coverage will include local government including community boards and local schools, as well as local theater, music, dance and art.
 Also: interviews with interesting personalities and the issues of the day, including land use, regulations and culture at-large.
 He's looking for writers and sales people.
 Freelance writing rates start at $100 a story and up, ad commissions are 25%.
 Interested?
 Call or write George Fiala at gbrook8344@gmail.com or (917) 652-9128.

 Playwright Sophia Murashkovsky Romma is also an international human rights attorney and her plays often sound off against antisemitism.
-Last year, she organized and led a lunchtime panel on global antisemitism at NY Bar Association, 42 West 44th Street, featuring experts, Holocaust survivors and advocates who battle Holocaust denial.
+Last year, she organized and led a lunchtime panel on global antisemitism at the New York City Bar Association, 42 West 44th Street, featuring experts, Holocaust survivors and advocates who battle Holocaust denial.
 This year, on May 9, she returned with a second panel, "The Sound of the Siren: Heeding the Warning Signs of Intolerance, Racism and new forms of Antisemitism."
-Clear headed legal/historical syntheses were presented on new developments in global antisemitism since the October 7 attacks in Israel, historical revisionism in Russia's propaganda efforts in Ukraine, and the accelerant effect of social media.
+Clear headed legal/historical syntheses were presented on developments in global antisemitism since the October 7 attacks in Israel, historical revisionism in Russia's propaganda efforts in Ukraine, and the accelerant effect of social media.

 Jonathan